Peter G. Danchin

 • J.S.D., Columbia University, 2006

-His areas of interest include international law, human rights, comparative constitutional law and legal theory.
-His scholarship focuses, in particular, on critical approaches to the right to religious freedom in international legal, political, moral and theological thought.
-Recent publications include Politics of Religious Freedom (Chicago University Press: 2015) edited with Winnifred Fallers Sullivan, Elizabeth Shakman Hurd and Saba Mahmood and Politics of Religious Freedom: Contested Genealogies (113:1, Duke University Press: 2014), a Special Issue of South Atlantic Quarterly edited with Saba Mahmood.
-Earlier publications include United Nations Reform and the New Collective Security (Cambridge University Press: 2010) edited with Horst Fisher and Protecting the Human Rights of Religious Minorities in Eastern Europe (Columbia University Press: 2002) edited with Elizabeth A. Cole.
+His areas of interest include international law, human rights, comparative constitutional law, and legal theory.
+His scholarship focuses, in particular, on critical approaches to the right to religious freedom in international legal, political, moral, and theological thought.
+Recent publications include Politics of Religious Freedom (Chicago University Press: 2015) edited with Winnifred Fallers Sullivan, Elizabeth Shakman Hurd and Saba Mahmood and Politics of Religious Freedom: Contested Genealogies (113:1, Duke University Press: 2014), and a Special Issue of South Atlantic Quarterly, edited with Saba Mahmood.
+Earlier publications include United Nations Reform and the New Collective Security (Cambridge University Press: 2010), edited with Horst Fisher, and Protecting the Human Rights of Religious Minorities in Eastern Europe (Columbia University Press: 2002), edited with Elizabeth A. Cole.

-In 2014-2015, he was as a Senior Research Fellow in Law at the Center of Theological Inquiry in Princeton where he co-lead the Inquiry on Law and Religious Freedom in cooperation with the Program in Law and Public Affairs at Princeton University.
-Previously, he was a Visiting Professor in Law and Andrew W. Mellon Visiting Fellow in religious studies at the University of Cape Town.
-From 2011-2014, he was a member of the interdisciplinary research project Politics of Religious Freedom: Contested Norms and Local Practices.
+In 2014-2015, he was a senior research fellow in law at the Center of Theological Inquiry in Princeton, New Jersey, where he co-led the Inquiry on Law and Religious Freedom in cooperation with the Program in Law and Public Affairs at Princeton University.
+Previously, he was a visiting professor in law and Andrew W. Mellon Visiting Fellow in religious studies at the University of Cape Town.
+From 2011 to 2014, he was a member of the interdisciplinary research project Politics of Religious Freedom: Contested Norms and Local Practices.

-At Maryland, he teaches courses in public international and transnational law, international human rights in both theory and practice, and South African constitutional law.
-He is Faculty Adviser to the Maryland Journal of International Law and International Law Society.
+At Maryland Carey Law, he teaches courses in public international and transnational law, international human rights in both theory and practice, and South African constitutional law.
+He is faculty adviser to the Maryland Journal of International Law and International Law Society.

 Books

 Editor, Politics of Religious Freedom (2015) (with Winnifred Fallers Sullivan, Elizabeth Shakman Hurd & Saba Mahmood).
-Read Full Text.
+Abstract

 The Politics of Religious Freedom: Contested Genealogies, Special Issue, 113:1 South Atlantic Quarterly (2014) (with Saba Mahmood).
-Read Full Text.
+Abstract

 Editor, United Nations Reform and the New Collective Security (2010) (with Horst Fisher).
-Read Full Text.
+Abstract

 Editor, Protecting the Human Rights of Religious Minorities in Eastern Europe (2002) (with Elizabeth A. Cole).